Neuromusculoskeletal Medicine/OMM Plus One Residency at

 - Corry Memorial Hospital, Corry, PA.

-practice in this way.
-Time is also set aside for following your patients in different settings to
+your own practice in this way.
+Time is also set aside for following your patients in different

-continue with their care ie. Surgery, Endoscopy, Radiology, and Rehab.
-The Resident’s new
+settings to continue with their care ie. Surgery, Endoscopy, Radiology, and Rehab.
+The

-role as an NMM specialist is integrated into their prior Residency training throughout the
+Resident’s new role as an NMM specialist is integrated into their prior Residency training

 Acting as an inpatient consultant on Medical, Surgical,